ABSD on Singapore Property - U Turn in 2024?

 The rule of thumb is, that ABSD comes into effect when the buyers are going through the purchasing and still have owned properties under their names.

-They are still liable to pay ABSD 1st on their new purchase and claim back later. (be VERY careful, there are many terms and conditions, which I will have another blog on this soon)
+They are still liable to pay ABSD 1st on their new purchase and claim back later. (be VERY careful, there are many terms and conditions, which I will have another blog on it soon)

 5) Closing Thoughts – Possible U-turn in ABSD on Singapore Property in 2024?